vaquerizaslab/fanc/fanc-doc/api/analyse/compartments.rst

    using additional biological information to determine the correspondence between EV entry sign and compartment.

-   One option implemented in Kai-C is to use GC content as a proxy for activity, as GC-rich regions have been shown to be associated with the active compartment.
-Kai-C implements the use of a genomic FASTA file, to calculate GC content and then choose the EV sign so that positive entries correspond to A, and negative entries to the B compartment.
+   One option implemented in FAN-C is to use GC content as a proxy for activity, as GC-rich regions have been shown to be associated with the active compartment.
+FAN-C implements the use of a genomic FASTA file, to calculate GC content and then choose the EV sign so that positive entries correspond to A, and negative entries to the B compartment.